What Is A Dovetail Drawer?

 Dovetail drawers are typically solid wood drawers with a dovetail joint on each corner.

 What Are The Advantages Of A Dovetail Drawer?

 Customers that are building bespoke kitchens or furniture often opt for dovetail drawers, this is for many reasons, here are a few;

 - A dovetail joint is very strong and will outperform most other joint options, including dowel joints or a biscuit joint.

-Standard drawers are often cheaper to make, but the build quality is not as good.
-Drawers with dowel joints are often used for flat pack furniture or bedroom furniture.
-Drawers with dowel joints haven’t the same strength and durability as drawers with dovetail joints and do not demonstrate the same craftsmanship or possess the same quality.
+‘Standard’ drawers (ie wooden drawers jointed by factory methods) are often cheaper to make, but the build quality is not as good, and they lack the attractive appearance of the traditional dovetail joint.
+Drawers with dowel joints, screws or staples are often used for flat-pack furniture or bedroom furniture.
+These joints haven’t the same strength and durability as drawers with dovetail joints and do not demonstrate the same craftsmanship or appearance of quality.